ever-been/everDoc/src/book/markdown/persistence.md

 #### Automatic cleanup {#user.persistence.characteristics.cleanup}
-To prevent superfluous information from clogging the data storage, the persistenc layer runs a Janitor component that performs database cleanup on a regular basis.
+To prevent superfluous information from clogging the data storage, the persistence layer runs a Janitor component that performs database cleanup on a regular basis.
 The idea is to clean all old data for failed jobs and all metadata for successful jobs after a certain lifecycle period has passed.
 For lifecycle period and cleanup frequency adjustment, see the [janitor configuration](#user.configuration.objectrepo.janitor) section.

 ### Components {#user.persistence.components}
-Follows a brief description of components that contribute to forming the EverBEEN persistence layer.
+A brief description of components that contribute to forming the EverBEEN persistence layer follows.

 * [Object Repository](#user.persistence.components.objectrepo)
 * [Storage](#user.persistence.components.storage)